 Why not use different types or styles in the different garden zones?
 Our colourful ranges of children’s garden furniture would suit a kids’ play area, while our comfy garden sofas would be great for coffee mornings on the deck.
 And with plenty of room, there’s no need to worry about storing them away come winter to save space.
 Pick up some furniture covers or opt for a range that’s weatherproof.

 When space is limited, every seat counts – not so in a large garden.
 Big spaces offer the chance to introduce more unusual or occasional seating.
-We love the Cannock Metal Egg Chair (pictured) with its contemporary styling and the Rural Grey Wood Rocking Chairs for gentle and rhythmic rocking.
+We love the Cannock Metal Egg Chair (pictured) with its contemporary styling.
 And when summer's over, still take time to sit back and enjoy your garden with more permanent seating options such as benches.
 Our curved sandstone benches make a style statement and look great in contemporary gardens.